This website uses cookies

 7. Choose Optimized Hosting

 Cloudways is a managed cloud hosting platform with an optimized server stack and is ideal for WordPress sites.
-A basic WordPress site hosted on Cloudways and Breeze installed can be loaded in just a few ms.
+A basic WordPress site hosted on Cloudways and Breeze installed is loaded in just a few ms.

 Distance Between Server and Visitors